 Join the effort:

 1) Learn how to make plarn and become a certified plarn producer for C2E artisans.
 The quality of our product is determined by the consistency of our plarn.
 Anyone interested in becoming a plarn producer for us must first be trained by our artisans.
-Women may attend our plarn making sessions each week (Mon-Thursday, 11:00 – 12:30 PM) to learn or C2E artisans are available for on-site demonstrations with your group.
+Women may attend our plarn making sessions each week (Tues-Thursday, 12 – 3 PM) to learn or C2E artisans are available for on-site demonstrations with your group.

 3) Financial contributions are welcome as we develop our training opportunities and to buy needed supplies!
-Or, buy our products (see our summer sales flyer here!)
+Or, buy our products.
+The next event we will be exhibiting at is Makers Faire Milwaukee on Sept 23-24 at State Fair Park.

 4) Become a C2E artisan – if interested in applying to be a C2E artisan, please contact Sarah Johnson, Guest Support Services at 414/276-9814, ext.
 115.